pudly/schmopera-hugo/content/articles/a-summer-mozart-menu.md

 ---
-title: A summer Mozart menu
+title: "A summer Mozart menu"
 ---

 Mozart's *Meistermusik* was the *amuse bouche* of this summer concert nearing